 Are you looking to install the

-arch command on your Linux system but aren’t sure where to start?
-Many Linux users, particularly beginners, might find the task intimidating.
-Yet, the
+shred command on your Linux system but aren’t sure where to start?
+Many Linux users might find the task intimidating, yet,

-arch command is readily available on most package management systems, making it a straightforward process once you know-how.
+shred will make it easy to securely delete files from your Linux system.
+Shred is also readily available on most package management systems, making it a straightforward process once you know-how.

 In this tutorial, we will guide you on how to install the